 Microsatellite instability (MSI) implies genetic hypermutability due to defects in the DNA mismatch repair (MMR) system.
-Tumors that exhibit high levels of MSI, referred to as MSI-High (MSI-H), tend to accumulate numerous mutations throughout repetitive DNA sequences known as microsatellites [93-95].
-MSI-H cancers typically exhibit strong responses to immunotherapies, such as ICIs, due to their increased neoantigen load.
+Tumors that exhibit high levels of MSI, referred to as MSI-High (MSI-H), tend to accumulate numerous mutations throughout repetitive DNA sequences known as microsatellites (94-96).
+MSI-H cancers tend to exhibit strong responses to immunotherapies, such as ICI, due to their increased neoantigen load.
 The highest prevalence of MSI-H has been demonstrated in colorectal, endometrial, and gastric adenocarcinomas.
-A retrospective study investigated the frequency of MMR deficiency/high MSI (MMRd/MSI-H) and its role as a predictive biomarker of response to immunotherapy in gynecological cancers, including CC [96].
-MMRd/MSI-H was identified in approximately 10% of gynecologic cancers with SCC morphology.
-Among patients treated with ICIs, a response was observed in eight of 37 cases (22%), suggesting that MMRd/MSI-H may serve as a potential biomarker for predicting immunotherapy response in CC.
+A retrospective study investigated the frequency of mismatch repair deficiency/high microsatellite instability (MMRd/MSI-H) and its role as a predictive biomarker of response to immunotherapy in gynecological cancers, including CC (97).
+MMRd/MSI-H was identified in ~10% of gynecologic cancers with squamous cell carcinoma morphology.
+Among patients treated with ICI, a response was observed in 8 of 37 cases (22%), suggesting that MMRd/MSI-H may serve as a potential biomarker for predicting immunotherapy response in CC.

-Homologous recombination deficiency (HRD) refers to the inability of cells to properly repair double-strand DNA breaks through the homologous recombination pathway.
-HRD causes genetic instability and the accumulation of mutations [97, 98].
-Cancers exhibiting HRD often rely on alternative, less accurate DNA repair mechanisms, making them particularly susceptible to treatments such as poly (ADP-ribose) polymerase (PARP) inhibitors [97, 98].
-HRD and the resulting genomic instability also increase sensitivity to immunotherapy with ICIs [99].
-NGS analysis revealed that 16% of CC patients have somatic pathogenic variants associated with HRD, highlighting the potential for evaluating the efficacy of HRD-targeted therapies and immunotherapy [100].
+Homologous recombination deficiency (HRD) refers to an inability of cells to properly repair double-strand DNA breaks through the homologous recombination pathway.
+HRD causes genetic instability and the accumulation of mutations (98, 99).
+Cancers exhibiting HRD often rely on alternative, less accurate DNA repair mechanisms, making them particularly susceptible to treatments such as poly (ADP-ribose) polymerase (PARP) inhibitors (98, 99).
+HRD and subsequent genomic instability also make cancers more sensitive to immunotherapy with ICI (100).
+NGS analysis revealed that 16% of CC patients have somatic pathogenic variants associated with HRD, highlighting the potential for evaluating the efficacy of HRD-targeted therapies and immunotherapy (101).

-In a phase I study exploring sequential immunotherapy with ipilimumab following CRT for LACC, elevated levels of tumor-promoting cytokines (TNF α , IL-6, and IL-8) post-CRT were significantly associated with worse PFS [101].
+In a phase 1 study exploring sequential immunotherapy with ipilimumab following chemoradiotherapy for LACC elevated levels of tumor-promoting cytokines (TNF α , IL6, and IL8) post-chemoradiotherapy were significantly associated with worse PFS (102).
 The presence of CD4+ ICOS+ and CD4+ ICOS+ PD-1+ immune cell subsets was linked to significantly improved PFS.
 These findings highlight the potential role of these immune markers in predicting treatment outcomes for CC.

-A potential biomarker for therapy intensification is circulating tumor HPV DNA (ctHPV DNA), which can be used to assess residual disease after CRT for LACC [102].
-The persistence of ctHPV DNA was associated with worse outcomes, with patients who had detectable ctHPV DNA four to six weeks after treatment showing a two-year PFS of 15%, compared to 82% for those with undetectable disease (P < 001).
+A potential biomarker for therapy intensification is circulating tumor HPV DNA (ctHPV DNA), which can be used to assess residual disease after chemoradiotherapy for LACC (103).
+The persistence of ctHPV DNA was associated with worse outcomes, with patients who had detectable ctHPV DNA four to six weeks after treatment showing a 2-year PFS of 15%, compared to 82% for those with undetectable disease (P < 001).